 We tailor our feedback to address the concerns that you identify as being your highest priority when you submit your paper.
 In general, the feedback on OWL submissions provided by the tutor will concentrate on the deeper-level issues of your writing, such as the content, organization, and focus of your topic rather than on such features as grammar, punctuation and spelling.
 While we won't correct or "fix" your paper for you, we will provide strategies and approaches for how to improve your paper.
 If you have specific concerns with the writing, please indicate them in the field provided on the form below.

 Under normal circumstances, your undergraduate paper will be reviewed and returned to you within 48 business hours, Monday through Friday.
 That is, if you submit a paper on Friday afternoon, you can expect a response by the end of the day on Tuesday.
 Please check the CAPS Calendar for holidays or special occasions that may delay the return of your work.
 We accept submissions in English, Spanish, Arabic, Chinese, French, German, Italian, Japanese, Latin, Greek, Navajo, Portuguese, and Russian.
-CAPS will accept submissions for the Fall 2016 semester between Monday, August 29th and Wednesday, December 7th, 2016 at 12:00 pm.
+CAPS will accept submissions for the Spring 2019 semester between Tuesday, January 22nd and Thursday, May 2nd, 2019 at noon.

 We do not limit the number of papers that a student can submit to the OWL.
 We welcome students to use the OWL as a often as possible, including submitting multiple revisions of the same paper.
 You are also encouraged to ask questions about your feedback and start a dialog with the tutor who reviewed your paper.